Tell Me Goodbye

-"Tell Me Goodbye" is a song released by the South Korean boy band Big Bang.
+"Tell Me Goodbye" is a song released by the South Korean boy band BigBang.
 It's the group's fourth Japanese single and second single from the album Big Bang 2 (2011).
 It was released on June 9, 2010.
 "Tell Me Goodbye" is song in Japanese, with the exception of a few English lines.
 A Korean version of the song, "Hands Up", was added on the group's fourth Korean extended play Tonight (2011).